Portorož: Arts

-Portorož hosts annual Festival of Slovenian Film (Festival slovenskega filma) with Vesna awards being awarded for best achievements in Slovenian cinematography.
+Portorož hosts the annual Festival of Slovenian Film (Festival slovenskega filma), with Vesna awards being awarded for the best achievements in Slovenian cinematography.

-Since 1961, Portorož has also hosted a contemporary art biennale, the International Sculpture Symposium Forma Viva.

-The works are on display in a sculpture park in the village of Seča.
+Since 1961, Portorož has also hosted a contemporary art biennale, the International Forma Viva Sculpture Workshop.
+The works are on display in a sculpture park above the village of Seča.

 The settlement is also home to The Rolling Stones Museum, one of the most unique ones of its type in the world.

 Sports

 Portorož was a home of the Banka Koper Slovenia Open tennis tournament of WTA Tour from 2005 to 2010.
 Since 2013 the Tilia Slovenia Open, a men's ATP Challenger tournament, takes place every summer on the same courts of the ŠRC Marina.

 In 1958, the Portorož international chess tournament was won by Mikhail Tal; Bobby Fischer finished sixth, and was awarded the title of grandmaster at the (then) record age of 15.
 Tal went on subsequently to win the candidates tournament and the world title of 1960.

 Portorož was host to the International Physics Olympiad in 1985 and the European Universities Debating Championships in 2001.